The next generation soldier – towards 2035

 Fabrics, materials and textiles are not often thought of as high-tech, but with the ever evolving technological advances in materials science and innovative concepts, that might all be about to change – particularly if Ahmed Bhoyro and his multi-functional materials team have anything to do with it.

-By applying the very latest development in materials science, the team is looking at how a soldier’s uniform can be more than just a layer of clothing.
+By applying the very latest developments in materials science, the team is looking at how a soldier’s uniform can be more than just a layer of clothing.

 “We’re looking at everything from camouflage materials to ballistic protection to in-built first aid,” Bhoyro explains.